 99 per cent of the time, we ARE good parents.
 We DO care and we want what’s best for our children.
 We all learn from our mistakes and we live busy and stressful lives.
 We are human, and to be human we are inherently flawed.
 We cope by beating ourselves up over our own stupidity and the guilt, it would seem, stays with us to keep us in check.

-So consign the ‘I’m a bad parent’ guilt trip to the back of your mind and sign up to GoMunkee to find new and exciting things for your children to see and do, wherever you are and distract them and you from the tricky art of being a parent.
+So consign the ‘I’m a bad parent’ guilt trip to the back of your mind and sign up to GoMunkee to find new and exciting things for your children to see and do, and distract them and you from the tricky art of being a parent.